Geetha63/MS-Teams-Scripts/Group or TeamsCreationRestrictionPolicy-Bulk/README.md

 Restricting HR group members from creating Teams or groups

 # Inputs
-Import _GroupTeamsCreationRestrictionPolicyInput.xlsx_ file as an input which contains Groupname and AllowGroupCreation, Please refer example table
+Import _GroupTeamsCreationRestrictionPolicy.xlsx_ file as an input which contains Groupname and AllowGroupCreation, Please refer example table

  | Groupname    | AllowGroupCreation    |
  |--------------|--------------------   |